Harry Pilkington

-William Henry Pilkington, Baron Pilkington (29 April 1905 – 23 December 1983) was an English glass manufacturer and president of the Federation of British Industries, who is remembered politically as chairman of the Pilkington Committee that produced the controversial Pilkington Report of 1962.
+William Henry Pilkington, Baron Pilkington (29 April 1905 – 23 December 1983) was an English glass manufacturer and president of the Federation of British Industries.
+He is remembered politically as chairman of the Pilkington Committee that produced the controversial Pilkington Report of 1962.
 He was also Chancellor of Loughborough University from 1966 to 1980.

 Early life and education

 Pilkington was born in St Helens, Lancashire, the eldest son of Richard Austin Pilkington (1871-1951), JP, of Eccleston Grange, St Helens, a director of the family glass-manufacturing business, Pilkington Brothers Ltd, and his wife, Hope (1876-1947), daughter of the politician and judge Herbert Cozens-Hardy, 1st Baron Cozens-Hardy.

 His younger brother, Lawrence, would join him as a director of the family business; the third brother was the biologist and writer Roger Pilkington.
+His sister Margaret was a Girl Guide leader, awarded an MBE and a Silver Fish Award for her work with the Guide International Service.

-The Pilkington family were Congregationalist.
-He was educated at Rugby School, a boarding independent school in the market town of Rugby in Warwickshire, followed by Magdalene College at the University of Cambridge.
+The Pilkington family was Congregationalist.
+He was educated at Rugby School and Magdalene College, Cambridge.